AnimaGUS-minerva/fountain/README-DOCKER.md

 The scripts are to be run in the order:
 1. docker/ruby-openssl.builder.sh
 2. docker/minerva.builder.x86_64.sh
-3. docker/fountain.build.x86_64.sh
+3. docker/fountain.build.x86_64.sh or docker/highway.build.x86_64.sh

+But, if you use the shg\_comet\_example below, then you may not need to run any of them if you haven't updated any code and/or just want to run release tagged images.

 Note that there may also be ARM versions for use on home gateways.
-All images are versioned with a "v", the year, and the month.
+All images are versioned with a "v", the year, and the month: as in "v202004"
-As in "v202004"

 ## Base Openssl extensions